 Store Vildmose is the remains of a large raised bog on northern Jutland, now largely drained for agriculture.
 It is famous for the "Vildmose Potatoe," however we also know that work needs to be done to ensure that the area has a sustainable future.

-In order to design a sustainable future for this area the Danish Nature Agency (Naturstyelsen) is working with the local community to design a vision for the future of this area, and is working to develop Paludiculture pilots in the area.
-These Paludiculture pilots aim to offer alternatives allowing land to be used to both generate an income for the landowner whilst raising the water levels to prevent degradation of the soil.
+In order to design a sustainable future for this area the Danish Nature Agency (Naturstyelsen) is working with the local community to design a vision for the future of this area, and has constructed a Paludiculture pilots in the area.
+This Paludiculture pilots aim to offer alternatives allowing land to be used to both generate an income for the landowner whilst raising the water levels to prevent degradation of the soil.
+For the long term work in restoring the area, it is foreseen that Paludiculture style land management will be needed to remove nutrients from the soil before a natural bog could be created.

 Carbon saved - 57t per year - equivalent to driving an average new car nearly half a million kilometres or 24 football pitches worth of forest